Home Buying Education

 Shopping Only by Monthly Payment

-Focusing only on the monthly payment can hide the true cost of the home.
+Focusing only on the monthly payment can hide the true cost of a home.

 • Payments can be lowered by extending loan terms or increasing interest rates